rm3l/pureconfig/README.md

 servers.app-2.log.level = info
 ```

-# Format definitions
+# Schema support
-Optionally, a Pure parser may support format definitions.
+Optionally, a Pure parser may support schema definitions.
 This is a separate file
 defining the structure of a config file.
+It looks almost like a regular Pure file.

 You pass this to the parser along with the config file.
 If the config file doesn't adhere
-to the format definitions, parsing will fail.
+to the schema, parsing will fail.

 Property definitions with default values are optional; all others are required.

-Any attempt to add properties not defined in the *def* file will cause
+Any attempt to add properties not defined in the schema will cause
 parsing to fail (catching spelling mistakes).
 However, a group can contain
 undefined properties if the group is marked *allow-undefined* (currently
 the only annotation)